SpenDM/WordSimilarity/README.md

 # WordSim
-For input words, find the most similar words by surface form (not meaning) in a given set.
+Find the most similar words by surface form (not meaning) between given sets of words.

 **Bases for similarity:**